Mumbai Central railway station: History

+The Station was designed by the British architect Claude Batley, and constructed by the Shapoorji Pallonji in 1930 in a record time of 21 months.
+The project was then costed INR 15.6 million.
+The station finally opened on 18 December 1930.
+The station design composed of an eastern entrance with gardens on either side.
+The main entrance of the building led to a spacious concourse, with platforms on the right, and waiting rooms, Hindu, and Muslim refreshment rooms, and a buffet for First and Second Class Passengers on the other side.
+The three storied building had refreshment rooms, and waiting rooms on the first floor, while the second floor had retiring rooms for passengers spending a short time in Bombay.
+The architect also designed a large waiting room with refreshment stalls for the comfort of the third class passengers.
+The station itself was connected by covered footways to both the main and local stations, as well as the Bellasis Bridge, situated south of the station.
+Along with this, a suburban station was planned beside the main terminus, with direct connections via a footbridge, becoming the present Mumbai Central Local station.

 When the station opened in 1930, The Times of India suggested that the name Bombay Central was inspired by the Grand Central Terminal in New York City.
 The paper argued that the station should have been called Kamathipura, after the area it was located in.
 The paper suggested that the name Kamathipura was probably ruled out, because the area is a red-light district.

+The Bombay Central Signal Cabin was opened in December 1930.
+It contained a power frame of 119 levers, the could operate 30 colour signals, 33 shunt signals, and 37 electro-pneumatic point layouts.

 The Bombay, Baroda and Central India Railway extended its reach from Baroda to Pathankot via Delhi.
 The Colaba-Ballard Pier railway station proved insufficient in meeting the demands of a growing population which led the government to make plans for the construction of Bombay Central.

 The present suburban route that once ran till Colaba was earlier served by Bellasis Road station.
 It was renamed Bombay Central (local) after the construction of the long-distance Bombay Central Terminus (BCT) on the eastern side.
-On 1 Feb 2018, a resolution was passed to change the station code from BCT to MMCT.
+In October 2017, Western Railway announced that the station code would change from BCT to MMCT on 1 February 2018.
+The change in station code caused problems for people making advanced bookings using the IRCTC app during November 2017.

+Major trains

+The train which originates from Mumbai Central are :